-Abortion is legal in California.
-You should see a doctor soon so that you get information about all your options and can make a decision that’s right for you.
-You have the right to end your pregnancy until approximately six months after you become pregnant.
-After that, if your pregnancy puts your health or life at risk you may still be able to get an abortion.
+Abortion is legal in California, both for teens and adults.
+You have the right to get an abortion for any reason until approximately 6 months after you become pregnant.
+After that, if the pregnancy puts your health or life at risk you can still get an abortion.
 For more information, call ACCESS at 1-800-376-4636.

 How can I pay for an abortion?

 Most private health insurance plans cover abortion care.
 Check with your insurance provider to see how much you are covered.
 California also has free or low-cost programs that can help you pay for an abortion if you need it.

 You can get an abortion at many family planning clinics and some doctor’s offices.
 In California, specially trained nurse practitioners, certified nurse midwives, and physician assistants are allowed to perform early abortions, in addition to doctors.

 There are two types of abortion: medication abortion and in-clinic abortion.
 Medication abortion involves taking two medicines that end a pregnancy and is generally an option until about 9 weeks of pregnancy.
 Medication abortions are initiated at doctors’ offices or clinics.
 You can learn more about medication abortion here.
 The most common in-clinic abortion procedure is called aspiration, which is usually used up to 16 weeks after a person’s last period.
 D&E (dilation and evacuation) is another kind of in-clinic abortion, which is usually performed later than 16 weeks after a person’s last period.
 You can learn more about in-clinic abortions here.
 For more information, call ACCESS at 1-800-376-4636.